Filipzero/Transmission-Models-in-Networks-and-Their-Differences/README.md

 * As a **mean-field ODE approximation**, which assumes homogeneous mixing of the population and describes the evolution of the proportions of susceptible and infected individuals over time.
 The total population N is assumed constant, so S(t)+I(t)=N, or in terms of proportions, s(t)+i(t)=1.

-* As a **stochastic network-based simulation** using the Gillespie algorithm, which accounts for discrete individuals and network structure, allowing for variability and local effects of infection spread.
+* As a **stochastic network-based simulation** using the Gillespie algorithm, which accounts for discrete individuals and network structure, allowing for variability and local effects of infection spread, while keeping the total population fixed at N.

 ### S-I (Susceptible-Infected)